Renal Cell Carcinoma

 Palliation can include nephrectomy, tumor embolization, and possibly external beam radiation therapy.
-Resection of metastases offers palliation and, if limited in number, prolongs life in some patients, particularly those with a long interval between initial treatment (nephrectomy) and development of metastases.
-Although metastatic RCC is traditionally characterized as radioresistant, radiation therapy can be palliative when metastatic in bone.
+Resection of metastases offers palliation and, if metastases are limited in number, prolongs life in some patients, particularly those with a long interval between initial treatment (nephrectomy) and development of metastases.
+Although metastatic RCC is traditionally characterized as radioresistant, radiation therapy can be palliative when RCC is metastatic in bone.

 For some patients, drug therapy reduces tumor size and prolongs life.
 About 10 to 20% of patients respond to interferon alfa-2b or IL-2, although the response is long-lasting in < 5%.
 Many targeted therapies have shown efficacy for advanced tumors: sunitinib, sorafenib, bevacizumab, pazopanib, cabozantinib, axitinib, and lenvatinib (tyrosine kinase inhibitors) and temsirolimus and everolimus, which inhibit the mammalian target of rapamycin (mTOR).